killbill/killbill-integration-tests/README.md

 About the tests:
 ----------------

 The tests use the ruby client library to communicate through HTTP apis with Kill Bill.
 There are also a few special endpoints that we added for the tests; one of them is `/1.0/kb/test/clock` which is used to move the clock on Kill Bill back and forth.
-At the begining of each test the clock is reset to its default value (2013-08-01:T06:00:00.000Z), which is abritrary but required for writing the test assertions.
+At the beginning of each test the clock is reset to its default value (2013-08-01:T06:00:00.000Z), which is arbitrary but required for writing the test assertions.
 During the tests, the endpoint is used to move the clock forward and generate invoices,...

 It is advised to start from a clean database prior starting the tests since moving clock back and forth may trigger the system to act on some of the existing data.